IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    If you are familiar with the |Clock.POSIXTime|_ type from
    |Data.Time.Clock.POSIX|_, then beware that *this is not the same
    type*.
-That type has a resolution of picoseconds, while Plutus uses its own :hsobj:`Plutus.V1.Ledger.Time.POSIXTime` type with a resolution of milliseconds.
+That type has a resolution of picoseconds, while Plutus uses its own :hsobj:`Ledger.Time.POSIXTime` type with a resolution of milliseconds.

 .. |Clock.POSIXTime| replace:: ``POSIXTime``
 .. _Clock.POSIXTime: https://hackage.haskell.org/package/time-1.13/docs/Data-Time-Clock-POSIX.html#t:POSIXTime